nblumoe/clj-ui-spikes/fn-fx-ui/README.md

 A spike with `fn-fx` to build a simple GUI with Clojure and JavaFX.

 ## Issues
-- Installed `fn-fx` locally because the latest versions are not on Clojars
+- Installed a patched `fn-fx` ([GitHub](https://github.com/nblumoe/fn-fx)) locally because the latest versions are not on Clojars and it required some patching
 - Order of `requires` is important to get JavaFX initialize correctly and prevent issues with threads